Standardized-Objects/Standardized-Objects.github.io/docs/objects/store.md

 ## Globaly (GIT)

-Create a GIT repository to store your objects
+Create a GIT repository to store your objects.

     git_root
     ├── obj1